 Offeror must submit entire Fo orm completed, dated, and signed.
-The Owner reserves the right to accept any por tion of the Services to be performed at its discretion.
-The undersigned has thoroughly examined the F schedule of fees and services attached hereto.
-Request for Proposal and submits the proposal and This offer is firm and irrevocable for sixty (60) da proposals. ys after the time and date set for receipt of The undersigned Offeror agrees to provide servi conditions contained in this Request for Proposa attached hereto; as accepted by the Owner. ces and products in accordance with the terms and all and as described in the Offeror's proposal Prices in this proposal have been arrived at communication, or agreement for the pur No attempt has been made nor will be to infor the purpose of restricting competition.
-The individual signing this proposal certifies represent the Offeror and is legally respons documentation and prices provided.
-Direct purchases by the City of Grand Junc Tax.
+The Owner reserves the right to accept any por rtion of the Services to be performed at its discretion.
+The undersigned has thoroughly examined the factorial schedule of fees and services attached hereto.
+Request for Proposal and submits the proposal and This offer is firm and irrevocable for sixty (60) da proposals. ays after the time and date set for receipt of The undersigned Offeror agrees to provide service conditions contained in this Request for Proposa attached hereto; as accepted by the Owner. ices and products in accordance with the terms and all and as described in the Offeror's proposal Prices in the proposal have not knowingly been to award. disclosed with another provider and will not be prior Prices in this proposal have been arrived at rpose of restricting competition.
+Iduce any other person or firm to submit a proposal , , they are a legal agent of the Offeror, authorized to Direct purchases by the City of Grand June Tax.
 Tax exempt No. 98-903544.
-The unde Municipal tax will be added to the above qu City of Grand Junction payment terms shall Prompt payment discount of per the invoice is paid within day reserves the right to consider any such discolless than Net 10 days. pose of restricting competition. duce any other person or firm to submit a proposal they are a legal agent of the Offeror, authorized to ible for the offer with regard to supporting tion are tax exempt from Colorado Sales or Use rsigned certifies that no Federal, State, County or oted prices. be Net 30 days. cent of the net dollar will be offered to the Owner if s after the receipt of the invoice.
-The Owner counts when determining the bid award that are no RECEIPT OF ADDENDA: the undersigned Firm Solicitation, Specifications, and other Contract D It is the responsibility of the Proposer to ensure a all Addenda have been received and acknowledged.
-Company Name - (Typed or Printed) Authorized Agent - (Typed or Printed) Authorized Agent Signature Phone Number Address of Offeror E-mail Address of Agent City, State, and Zip Code Date
+The under Municipal tax will be added to the above queen the invoice is paid within day recent of the net dollar will be offered to the Owner if a safter the receipt of the invoice.
+The Owner counts when determining the bid award that are no RECEIPT OF ADDENDA: the undersigned Firm Solicitation, Specifications, and other Contract D It is the responsibility of the Proposer to ensure all Addenda have been received and acknowledged Company Name - (Typed or Printed) Authorized Agent - (Typed or Printed) Authorized Agent Signature Phone Number Address of Offeror E-mail Address of Agent City, State, and Zip Code Date